 Our Communication with Facebook

-I quickly found the hidden contact form to submit my written complaint to Facebook Team.
+I quickly found the hidden contact form to submit our written complaint to Facebook.
 I reached out to them to eliminate these fake ratings and get things back on track as soon as possible.
-Not only did they never answer us, but we also had to go through some serious back channels to even get them to respond.
+Not only did they never answer us, but we also had to go through some severe back channels to even get them to respond.

-I found the small loophole that allowed me to live chat with someone.
+I found the small loophole allowing me to live chat with someone.
 At that time I truly hoped, I would be able to speak with a real person, not one of those chatbots they have been buzzing around.
 And this is where Ed came in.

-Well, he was not a chatbot for sure, but he definitely spoke like such.
+Well, he was not a chatbot for sure, but he definitely spoke like one.

 “I understand you would like to be able to report these reviews, I am sorry, that option is not available on the Feature.”

-It took us more than an hour for both of us to keep repeating the very same and all I got as a response was – no, there is absolutely nothing we can do for you.
-It seems that instead of protecting businesses from being harassed via fake reviews it seems like Facebook actually supports it.
+It took us more than an hour for both of us to keep repeating the very same, and all I got as a response was – no, there is absolutely nothing we can do for you.
+It seems that instead of protecting businesses from being harassed via fake reviews, it looks like Facebook actually supports it.
 Interesting approach.
-I really wanted to know the reason for this “smart” decision, the official Facebook statement on this “feature”.
+We needed to know the reason for this “smart” decision, the official Facebook statement on this “feature.”